-(5) Unless the person to whom it relates waives the right conferred on that person by sub-section (6), that person shall not be surrendered to the foreign State until the expiration of the period of seven days commencing with the date on which the warrant is issued or such longer period as rules of court may specify.
+(5) Unless the person to whom it relates waives the right conferred on that person by sub-section (6), that person shall not be surrendered to the foreign State until the expiration of the period of twenty-one days commencing with the date on which the warrant is issued or such longer period as rules of court may specify, provided that the Minister may extend the time period before a person may be surrendered.

-(6) At any time within the period mentioned in sub-section (5), a person may apply for leave to seek judicial review of the Minister's decision to make the order.
+(6) At any time within the period mentioned in subsection (5), a person may apply for leave to seek judicial review of the Minister's decision to make the order.